CmdOptDefeat/fe25/README.md

 6. Mount the rear drive onto the chassis.
 7. Attach 6 pillar screws of length 26mm in the back and 2 of length 22mm in the front (adjacent to the servo)
 8. Attach the middle plate at the 6 rear points, but not at the front.
 The peripherals board may be screwed on using 4 pillar screws.
-9. Attach the TFLuna LiDARs to the front LiDAR holder section, followed by the RPLiDAR (remember to connect the USB adapter) with 22/24 mm screw pillars.
-Screw in the front points.
+9. Attach the TFLuna LiDARs to the front LiDAR holder section.
 10. Attach the LiDAR holder section to the front of the chassis.
-11. Attach the additional support section for the LiDAR holder to the 2 front middle plate points and 2 rear RPLidar points.
+11. Attach the additional support section (this used to be used when the RPLidar was also attached to the model) to the 2 front middle plate points and 2 rear RPLidar points.
-12. Screw in the RPLidar's extra micro-USB pin extender to the support section
-13. Attach the two PiCamera holder parts to the rear of the Lidar support section, and screw in the camera (2M screws and nuts are needed)
+13. Attach the two PiCamera holder parts to the rear of the support section, and screw in the camera (2M screws and nuts are needed)
 12. Attach the top-most Raspberry Pi and UPS platform to the rear with screw pillars.
 13. Attach the rear lidar holder with the rear lidar attached to it
 14. Attach the Raspberry Pi with the UPS Hat to the top.